S-P-H-E/S-P-H-E/README.md

 I am a full-stack developer and designer.

-I build with TypeScript and Rust on the backend, React and Vue on the frontend and the Elysia framework for Node/Bun APIs
+I build with TypeScript, Rust and Go on the backend, React and Svelete on the frontend and the Elysia framework for Node/Bun APIs

-For hosting: Vercel for most React front-ends, Docker plus Railway for backend services and full-stack projects.
+For hosting, I use Vercel for most projects and Railway for Docker-based backend services and microservices.

 [Visit my website](https://www.sssphe.com/)